 - Transparency about business outcome

 This survey is generally used to understand how an employee is involved in the organization’s culture and growth.

 Employees are integral cornerstones for an organization’s success.
 Most of the employees who are directly interacting with customers or are involved in the research and development process of a product may have ideas and suggestions which can help an organization grow.
 It’s natural not to be able to execute every suggestion, but asking them for their opinion gives them a sense of belonging, which motivates them to work harder.
 A few reasons why to conduct a business process employee survey:

 - Give an honest opinion about aspects that an organization’s management may look into.

 - Employees feel appreciated as they are being involved in the business decision-making process.

 - Issues that have an immediate impact on business can get highlighted as employees work closely with matters concerning customers and products/services.

-Feedback from the organization’s staff is important.
+Feedback culture from the organization’s staff is important.
 But in some cases, additionally, feedback from other sources such as supervisors, senior management, clients, etc., can be gathered using a 360° feedback survey.
 Asking staff members of different categories, their respective colleagues, participating in a survey, and also conducting self-analysis is the key to this employee survey.

-A 360-degree feedback survey gives multiple perspectives about an employee’s performance on the basis of which decisions about training, change of workload, and other factors that can further enhance an employee’s performance can be made.
+A 360 degree feedback survey gives multiple perspectives about an employee’s performance on the basis of which decisions about employee training, change of workload, and other factors that can further enhance an employee’s performance can be made.

 These surveys consist of 4 to 7 point scale questions that give accurate insights into an employee’s performance.
 In some cases, open-ended questions are also used to get more information about the topic.
 Feedback about the entire organization and the comparison of two employees and their scores is also conducted.
 The specificity of this employee survey is dependent on an organization’s output requirement.